-Pinterest is my #1 source of traffic and I’m always happy to share some insights on how it comes.
+Pinterest is my #1 source of traffic and I’m always happy to share some insights on how I have reached that.
 This time, let’s take a look at how to write a blog post that’ll go viral on Pinterest.
 For that, I’ve prepared research of my 5 most repinned posts so we can draw some conclusions.

 I’ve taken 5 of my most repinned posts on Pinterest to research and understand what are the key points that are in common for all of them and what are separate values that make each one of these posts special.